A Room Full of Zombies7

 I know moving out of your worship comfort zone will be uncomfortable for many of you, but just remember… There was nothing comfortable about dying on the cross for Jesus.

-At the end of the day Phil can only do so much to create an environment for worship.
+At the end of the day our worship team can only do so much to create an environment for worship.
 YOU have to participate!
-So step out of your comfort zone and step into the worship experience.
+So step out of your comfort zone and step into the worship experience

 I can’t wait to worship with you this weekend,